 Last but not least, make sure to go out at night: nightlife in Bangkok is a lot of fun!!
-Head to Khao San Road for tasty street food, cheap booze and a good people watch, or Sukhumvit for some glamorous rooftop bars!
+Head to Khao San Road for tasty street food, cheap booze and to good people watch, or Sukhumvit for some glamorous rooftop bars!
 And check out these best party hostels in Bangkok.

 by Claudia Tavani -My Adventures Across The World

 Editors Tip: Travelling between Bangkok to Chiang Mai is a good starting point and common route amongst travellers.
 There are many modes of transport and the North is so different from the rest of the country with a calmer spiritual vibe and many Hill Tribes.
 From Chiang Mai I recommendation flying into Phuket before discovering the Islands in the South.